 - Completing any course of antibiotics prescribed to you

-If you’re worried you may have developed dry socket, contact your dentist immediately.
-You’ll be able to see the bone inside the socket where the blood clot used to be.
+If you're worried you may have developed a dry socket, contact your dentist immediately.
+You'll be able to see the bone inside the socket where the blood clot used to be.

 Having wisdom teeth out isn't necessary for everyone, but it's something that many adults go through at some point.
 Extraction is a common dental procedure and dentists will do what they can to explain the surgery, reassure you, and make it pain-free.

-Although you may feel uncomfortable for a few days after the procedure, following your dentist’s advice will help speed up your recovery.
+Although you may feel uncomfortable for a few days after the procedure, following your dentist's advice will help speed up your recovery.
 You'll need to take care around the extraction site to reduce the chances of infection or injury.

-If you’re experiencing painful wisdom tooth ache it’s best to speak to your dentist.
-The pain may just be from the eruption of new teeth but if it’s something more serious you will be glad to have the problem dealt with.
+If you're experiencing painful wisdom toothache it's best to speak to your dentist.
+The pain may just be from the eruption of new teeth but if it's something more serious you will be glad to have the problem dealt with.